Wondering what to expect after a thoracic spine injury?

-Joining a spinal cord injury support group is another great way to cope after spinal cord injury.
+Joining a spinal cord injury support group is a great way to cope after spinal cord injury.

-You can share experiences and learn about excellent resources to help you get through challenging times.
+You can share experiences and learn about excellent resources to help you during challenging times.

 After a thoracic spinal cord injury, you may feel discouraged from participating in your favorite activities.
-However, you’ll soon discover that as long as you have an open mind and are willing to adjust, you can still partake in many activities!
+However, you’ll soon discover that as long as you have an open mind and are willing to adjust, you can still be involved in many activities, or develop new interests!

 Tons of sports are now adapted for individuals with paraplegia including basketball, rugby, and bowling.

-We also highly recommend getting into a pool to practice standing or walking.
-The buoyancy will take away the pressure of your weight so that you can focus on your movements.
+Pool therapy is very effective to practice standing or walking.
+The buoyancy will eliminate the pressure of you weight so that you can focus on specific movements with ease.